 - In the Capabilities section, enable Associate Domains.

-- Add you app's OneLink domain as configured on the OneLink configuration.
-It must be prefixed by applinks.
+- It must be prefixed by applinks.
 For example: applinks:mydomain.onelink.me

 - The sub-domain (“mydomain” in the example) is your sub-domain on OneLink.